danja/nlp/GraphRAG/goal.md

 # SPARQL for LlamaIndex : The Goal

-**TL;DR** : allow LLMs to use information from the Web in a structured and efficent fashion.
+**TL;DR** : allow LLM-based systems to use information from the Web in a structured and efficent fashion.

 ### LlamaIndex